rodentrabies/bp/README.md

 capabilities are somewhere in a distant future.

-Note that at this point only the symbols exported from the package `bp/core/all` (nicknamed `bp`) can be considered an API - changes to these functions and classes will be kept to a minimum.
+Note that at this point only the symbols exported from the package `bp.core` (nicknamed `bp`) can be considered an API - changes to these functions and classes will be kept to a minimum.
 Everything else will likely be changing a lot.

 <a id="chain-interface"></a>